 It also seems very unlikely that insurers can or even will want to put this digital genie back into the bottle.
 “We absolutely want to keep what we’ve done in place and build on this postpandemic.
 There’s no turning back,” said one large commercial lines CCO who launched a virtual estimating platform in 2020 on a vastly expedited time frame.

-However, this same CCO added, “while we’ve managed to digitise half our claims, how do we maneuver through the other half that are more complex and defied a technological solution?
+However, this same CCO added, “while we’ve managed to digitize half our claims, how do we maneuver through the other half that are more complex and defied a technological solution?
 Can we somehow simplify more of those enough to handle digitally so we can keep scaling up?
 I think that's the final frontier for these innovations.”

-Today’s tech-savvy customers are increasingly seeking greater convenience, faster turnaround time and more self-service options—expectations that insurers are attempting to meet with mobile apps, virtual appraisals and straight-through processing of more routine claims, among other innovations.
+Today’s tech-savvy customers are increasingly seeking greater convenience, faster turnaround time, and more self-service options—expectations that insurers are attempting to meet with mobile apps, virtual appraisals, and straight-through processing of more routine claims, among other innovations.

 These technologies should free up staff from routine tasks across the claims value chain.
 For example, with intake and triage, the use of live virtual inspections, photo estimating software, and automated repair shop scheduling can create a digital pathway to contactless claims.
 The same goes for drones and satellite imagery, which may permit detailed assessments of widespread catastrophe zones or damage to a single home or business without having to waste time sending live adjusters to the scene, often under hazardous conditions.

 Such technological enhancements can make a big difference in turnaround time and customer satisfaction.
 A report from J.D.
-Power found that for homeowners claims processed digitally, including online filing of first notice of loss and acceptance of the insurer’s digital damage assessment, the time to payment was reduced by up to 5.5 days, compared to those who did not file their claim online along with photo proof of damage.4
+Power found that for homeowners claims processed digitally, including online filing of first notice of loss and acceptance of the insurer’s digital damage assessment, the time to payment was reduced by up to 5.5 days, compared to those who didn’t file their claim online along with photo proof of damage.4

 At the same time, these technology tools are likely to change the day-to-day work and responsibilities of claims professionals in fundamental ways (figure 1).